 Phytoplankton, microscopic plant-like organisms that use sunlight for photosynthesis, are the basis of the marine food chain.
 In addition to sunlight and macronutrients like nitrate and silicate, phytoplankton metabolism requires trace elements to function properly.
 Thus, primary production can be limited by trace elements in vast areas of the ocean because their small concentrations are unable to meet the biological demand.

 We ask fundamental questions about marine trace element chemistry.
 What are the sources and sinks of trace elements?
 What are the input and removal rates?
 We collect samples from around the world and characterize the chemistry of seawater, precipitation, groundwater, marine particles, and aerosol particles.

-Dr. Chris Marsay is a researcher with a long record of experience in the field and laboratory.
+Dr. Chris Marsay is now a researcher at the University of Delaware.
 Our work with the US GEOTRACES program took him to the North Pole in Fall 2015.
 Thus far, he has led two papers describing Arctic aerosols and melt ponds.

-In 2018, he completed the second leg of the GEOTRACES GP15 section from Hawaii to Tahiti.
+In 2018, he completed the second leg of the GEOTRACES GP15 section from Hawaii to Tahiti and has published two papers from this project.

 He returned to the Arctic in early 2020 as part of the MOSAiC expedition studying the impacts of climate change.